creeksidenetworks/guacamole/README.md

 }
 ```

+## To add Azure AD user as an admin
-## login from local via http://your_domain_name:8080/guacamole/
+- login from local via http://your_domain_name:8080/guacamole/

-Use guacadmin/guacadmin to login.
+- Use guacadmin/guacadmin to login.

-Add an local admin user.
+- Add an local admin user.
 The user’s username must match the AzureAD user’s email, ie, jtong@creekside.network.
 Assign admin permissions etc. Do not fill in any password.

 ## Tips
 - Remove local database login